sled-rs/sled-rs.github.io/performance.md

 the now-invalidated beliefs.
 Cache invalidation is hard when we are so rarely aware of the dependency graphs of what we believe.

-All of our beliefs are based on past experiences.
-The future is not the past.

 So, we measure.
 Even when we're convinced that we're right.
-Because we are always wrong to some extent, and we are fundamentally incapable of altering this fact.
+Because we are always out of sync with reality, and we are fundamentally incapable of altering this fact.
 But we can be responsible in the face of that.

 Corollary: allow yourself to be wrong.
 Allowing yourself to be wrong with yourself, your collaborators, and in public is a key optimization for learning faster and building better things with less effort and in less time.

-Luckily for us, machines tend to be quite amenable to measurement.
+Luckily for us, machines tend to be somewhat amenable to measurement.
 We built them that way.
-Indeed, constructing them to be somewhat measurable in the first place was the only reason we were able to assemble them at all despite our innumerable shortcomings.
+Indeed, constructing them to be somewhat measurable in the first place was the only way we were able to assemble them at all despite our innumerable shortcomings.
 We took the predecessor to your current machine, chose some metrics to improve, made a huge number of mistakes while continuing to measure, and occasionally we got lucky: the metrics we cared about improved